Red Terror on the Amber Coast

+Recognition

-The film has received special screenings, including at the Heritage Foundation in December 2008, where it was introduced by Audrius Bruzga, Lithuanian ambassador to the US, followed by a discussion with Gumbert and O'Rourke, and at the Rhode Island International Film Festival in the summer of 2009.
+The film received special screenings, including at The Heritage Foundation in December 2008, where it was introduced by Audrius Bruzga, Lithuania's ambassador to the US, followed by a discussion with Gumbert and O'Rourke, and at the Rhode Island International Film Festival in the summer of 2009.
 On 23 August 2010, the anniversary of the signing of the Molotov-Ribbentrop Pact of 1939, Lithuanian National Television broadcast Red Terror in prime time throughout the country in commemoration of the event and its impact.